Introduction to Multi-Armed Bandits: Adversarial Bandits

 \chapter{Adversarial Bandits}

 \begin{ChAbstract} This chapter is concerned with \emph{adversarial bandits}: multi-armed bandits with adversarially chosen costs.
 In fact, we solve a more general formulation that explicitly includes expert advice.
-Our algorithm is based on a reduction to the full-feedback problem studied in the previous chapter. \end{ChAbstract}
+Our algorithm is based on a reduction to the full-feedback problem studied in Chapter~\ref{ch:FF}.